Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

-\begin{remark} In the proof of \Cref{thm:competitive ratio exponential penalty function}, when we analyze the objective value of the constructed dual assignment, the terms related to allocation quantile function $\calloc(\cdot)$ cancel out due to the specific form of the generalized exponential function $\pen(\calloc) = \expfuncparamtwo(\expfuncparamone^\calloc - 1)$. \end{remark}
+\begin{remark} In the proof of \Cref{thm:competitive ratio exponential penalty function}, when analyzing the dual objective value, the terms involving the allocation quantile function $\calloc(\cdot)$ cancel out precisely due to the choice of the generalized exponential penalty function $\pen(\calloc) = \expfuncparamtwo(\expfuncparamone^\calloc - 1)$.
+This specific functional form thus plays a critical role in our analysis. \end{remark}

-Given \Cref{thm:competitive ratio exponential penalty function}, we are now ready to obtain the optimal competitive algorithm by properly picking the values of $(\expfuncparamone,\expfuncparamtwo)$ in the generalized exponential function $\pen(\calloc) = \expfuncparamtwo(\expfuncparamone^\calloc - 1)$.
-As we discussed in the introduction, we use two different values for $(\expfuncparamone,\expfuncparamtwo)$, depending on the buyback factor~$\buybackcost$, and show the resulting algorithm obtains the competitive ratio of $\optCRgen$ (see \Cref{fig:CRs}) in both the small buyback cost regime (i.e., $f\leq \frac{e-2}{2})$ and the large buyback cost regime (i.e., $f\geq \frac{e-2}{2})$.
-Later in \Cref{sec:lower-bound} we provide tight lower-bound instances matching this upper-bound, proving that \Cref{alg:primal dual matching} with proper choices of its parameter is optimal competitive for all parameters $f$.
+Given \Cref{thm:competitive ratio exponential penalty function}, we are now ready to obtain the optimal competitive algorithm by properly selecting the parameters $(\expfuncparamone,\expfuncparamtwo)$ in the generalized exponential penalty function $\pen(\calloc) = \expfuncparamtwo(\expfuncparamone^\calloc - 1)$.
+As discussed in the introduction, we distinguish between two regimes based on the buyback factor $\buybackcost$: the \emph{small buyback cost regime} (i.e., $f\leq \frac{e-2}{2}$) and the \emph{large buyback cost regime} (i.e., $\buybackcost\geq \frac{e-2}{2}$).
+In each regime, we explicitly select parameters $(\expfuncparamone,\expfuncparamtwo)$ such that the resulting algorithm achieves the optimal competitive ratio $\optCRgen$; see \Cref{fig:CRs} for the competitive ratios and \Cref{fig:tauLambda} for the exact parameter selections as functions of $\buybackcost$.
+In \Cref{sec:lower-bound}, we provide tight lower-bound constructions matching these upper bounds, thereby proving that \Cref{alg:primal dual matching}, with appropriately chosen parameters, is optimally competitive for all $\buybackcost \geq 0$.